 Average Megawatts (aMW) - A unit of electrical consumption or production over a year.
 It is equivalent to the energy produced by the continuous use of 1 megawatt of capacity served over a period of 1 year.
-One average megawatt is equivalent to 8.76 gigawatt hours, 8,760 megawatt hours.
+One average megawatt is equivalent to 8,760 megawatt hours or 8.76 gigawatt hours.